Broad Run High School: Curriculum

 Students mainly attend classes on the Broad Run campus, but have opportunities to take additional, specialized courses at LCPS's magnet and alternative schools, such as science and math at Loudoun Academy of Science or vocational education classes at C.S.
 Monroe Technology Center.

 The school's instructional curriculum is set primarily by the LCPS district office based on Virginia Department of Education requirements.
 Broad Run's curriculum is typical of Virginia and United States secondary schools.

 Students attending the Loudoun Academy of Science and Monroe Advanced Technical Academy do so every other class day, taking their non-magnet classes (typically core courses, such as English, social sciences and electives) at Broad Run on the alternate days.

 In the fall 2007–spring 2008 school year, AP physics students at Broad Run were credited with the discovery of Asteroid 2007 TW04, which they have officially begun calling "Sparta" in honor of the Broad Run Spartans.
 The team, led by their AP Physics teacher, was awarded by NASA.

 Academic performance and achievement

 Accreditation

 Broad Run is a fully accredited high school based on the Standards of Learning (SOL) examinations in Virginia.
 Virginia high schools are considered fully accredited if students achieve pass rates of 70% or above in all four content areas (English, mathematics, history/social sciences, and science) on SOL examinations administered during the previous school year.
 Broad Run's pass rates for the 2006–2007 SY were: English – 95%; Math – 87%; History – 91%; and Science – 85%.

-Broad Run's "Fully Accredited" status extends back a number of years:

-SAT scores

-The average Scholastic Aptitude Test (SAT) score in 2006 for Broad Run was 1,568 (535 in Math; 525 in Verbal; 508 in Writing).
-These scores compare favorably to averages for other LCPS high schools, and are significantly better than the average performances of Virginia students and the United States overall.

-Performance history for Broad Run students during the span from 2000 to 2006 shows a steady improvement in Math scores (note that the College Board added the Writing component to the examination for the first time in 2006, and the Critical Reading section was previously called Verbal).
-In 2006 the school was the only Loudoun County high school whose average SAT scores increased from the previous year.